monte-language/monte/docs/source/modules.rst

     import "namespace/module" =~ [=> pa, => re, => ci]
     exports (makeThing, main)

-With zero or more ``import`` lines and exactly one ``export`` line.
+with zero or more ``import`` lines and exactly one ``export`` line.

+.. index:: dependency, pet name, import pattern

-Each ``import`` line declares that the module depends on an object called a *dependency*, which is known inside the module by its *pet name*.
+Each ``import`` line declares that the module depends on an object called a :dfn:`dependency`, which is known inside the module by its :dfn:`pet name`.
 In this example, the pet name is "namespace/module".
-The dependency is matched against the pattern on the right-hand side of the ``=~`` operator, called the *import pattern*, and the resulting names are available for use throughout the body of the module.
+The dependency is matched against the pattern on the right-hand side of the ``=~`` operator, called the :dfn:`import pattern`, and the resulting names are available for use throughout the body of the module.

 A single ``exports`` line follows the import declarations.
 This line declares a list of nouns which will be *exported* from the module's scope.
 Exported names